 We invite leaders from industry to share their success stories in implementing their projects with excellence.
 Based on the extensive discussions with business leaders through the day, participants get an opportunity to relate their learning with practical examples as told by the business leaders.
 The uniqueness of this Experience Sharing Session is open dialogue between a resource person and the participants.

-Report on Module 2 - PMR2: Is must and should be written by participants suggesting changes in their own work environment in managing stake holders, Project Leadership and based on their interaction in experience sharing session.Target date for submitting the above report is 9th August 2018 for New Delhi participants and 16th August 2018 for Mumbai participants.
+Report on Module 2 - PMR2: Is must and should be written by participants suggesting changes in their own work environment in managing stake holders, Project Leadership and based on their interaction in experience sharing session.Target date for submitting the above report is 5th August 2019 for New Delhi participants, 12th August 2019 for Mumbai participants and 18th August 2019 for Bengaluru participants..

-Module 3: Advanced Project Risk Management, Human Capital & Authentic leadership and Case Studies
+Module 3: Project Risk Management, Human Capital, Authentic Leadership, EVM & Experience Sharing through Case Studies

 Project Risk Management, Human Capital, Authentic Leadership, EVM & Experience Sharing through Case Studies